mattbrown319/rise/_posts/2105-10-15-SmallTalk.md

 The Finance Minister told her staff that if they _invested_ time in reading about stocks they were sure to _bond_ over it.

-The Chief Tariff Officer said the other officers wouldn’t believe how _interesting_ interest was.
+The Chief Banking Officer said the other officers wouldn’t believe how _interesting_ interest was.

 I clicked photos.
 I recorded audio.
 I considered ripping out my wiring so I would not have to hear another joke.
 (That is a joke of my own.
 I am not equipped with enough strength to tear through my casing).